-The major public transport services to be investigated are bus and taxi operations.
-There are currently extensive subsidised bus services in the Makhado and Thulamela Local Municipal areas.
+The major public transport services to be investigated are the bus and taxi operations.

-There are limited metered-taxi activities in the VDM area.
-The main focus for metered taxis is currently the Musina Local Municipal area.
-For metered taxi services, the capacity and capacity utilisation of parking and holding facilities are the primary criteria that will be evaluated and recorded in the OLS.
-Since metered-taxi operations are not formalised in the Limpopo Province it is extremely difficult to obtain accurate information about them.
-Therefore it is essential that all local municipalities should formalise the metered-taxi industry in their particular municipal area as soon as possible.
+There are a limited number of metered-taxi activities in the MDM area.
+The primary criteria for metered-taxi services that will be evaluated and recorded in the OLS are the capacity and capacity utilisation of parking and holding facilities.
+Since the metered taxi has not been formalised in the Limpopo Province it is extremely difficult to obtain accurate information about them.
+Therefore it is essential that all local municipalities should formalise the metered-taxi industry in their relevant local municipality area as soon as possible.

-Daily commuters in the VDM area are not currently transported by rail services.
+None of the daily commuters in the MDM area currently uses rail transport.